 - To uninstall the Facebook app on your iOS device, start by tapping and holding the icon until it begins to jiggle.

 - Once the Facebook icon starts jiggling, press the small ‘X‘ button in the upper left corner to begin the uninstallation process.

 - After you have uninstalled the app, press the Home button on your device to exit deletion mode.

 - Now, open up the App Store and search for Facebook.

 - Next, follow the on-screen prompts to reinstall the app.

-- Finally, once the app gets reinstalled, launch the Facebook app and see if the problem is fixed.
+- Finally, once the app is reinstalled, launch the Facebook app and see if the problem has been fixed.